-A catchy and well-structured subject line will lead your prospect recipient to open your email.
+A catchy and well-structured subject line will lead your prospective recipient to open your email.

 How do you ensure they stay hooked to your cold email?

-We mentioned early that as you cold mail, know and understand who your prospect recipient is.
+We mentioned early that as you cold mail, know and understand who your prospective recipient is.
 Therefore, the content of your email should be quality and offer value to your audience.

 Valuable content means your email should offer a solution to the problem the recipient might be facing.
 Besides, be appreciative and build a connection by writing as if you are talking to your audience physically.